 This has practical implications for landlords managing properties where tenants may have more than one animal.
 A separate written decision must be made and documented for each pet.
 Approval for one pet does not carry over to any subsequent animal the tenant may wish to keep.

-Historically, concerns about property damage has been a major driver of pet bans.
-During the legislative process, proposals for additional pet deposits were considered but ultimately rejected, due to concerns that they could be misused or create financial barriers for tenants.
+Property damage had long been a major driver of pet bans, and during the legislative process proposals for additional pet deposits were considered but rejected, on the basis that they could be misused or create financial barriers for tenants.

 The Act instead focuses on “reasonable consideration” of pet requests; there is currently no statutory provision allowing landlords to mandate pet insurance, though landlords may continue to manage risk through existing tenancy deposits and general insurance.